Donatella (group): Biography and career

 In 2015, from 2 February to 23 March, Donatella participated as the only competitor in the tenth edition of the reality show The island's famous, broadcast on Canale 5, program that won with 68.38% of the preference to remote voting, beating the French model Brice Martinet, which is the second rank.
 Following the victory of the program start a DJ tour records in clubs and participate as guests in several TV shows, including Grand Hotel Chiambretti, Colorado e Caduta libera! aired by Mediaset.
 On 8 May the Donatella published the single Donatella, produced by DJ Tommy Vee and Mauro Ferrucci, cover the eponymous song of 1981 by Donatella Rettore, who has appreciated the project taking her own part in the realization of the individual with a vocal participation.
 The official music video of the song was released three days later, on 11 May.

 Donatella on 7 June released the music video for Vamonos, single dance group Il pagante, where Donatella appear in a cameo in the opening scenes.
 Donatella on 9 June participate as competitors in Rai 2 variety program Detto Fatto Night hosted by Caterina Balivo in prime time, where Donatella perform in a burlesque number.
 Throughout the summer 2015, and in subsequent months, Donatella continue to perform in clubs and events with the DJ Set tour.
 Donatella in October posing nude for the Italian edition of the famous magazine Playboy, with a photo shoot made by Fabrizio Corona, for which they are invited on 26 October in the program Le Iene, conducted by Ilary Blasi and Teo Mammucari on Italia 1.
 Donatella on 20 November 2015 released the single Baby Bastard Inside, accompanied by the relevant video clips posted on YouTube the next day.
 The next 18 December Donatella released the Christmas single Vivere, whose proceeds will be donated to charity organization Terre des hommes.
 In 2016 Donatella they make their debut as TV presenters presenting Italian Pro Surfer, surf talent show on the air in the late evening on Italia 1 from 5 June.

 In 2018, Le Donatella participated in the second season of the Italian version of the talent show Dance Dance Dance, aired on Fox Life.
 During the season finale they qualified second.
 In the same year they also competed as one housemate (but were later divided and became two different contestants) in Grande Fratello VIP, the italian adaptation of Celebrity Big Brother.
 Silvia got 3rd place, while Giulia got 9th place.

-Since 2019, they appear in the Italian version of the All Together Now talent series, as part of the hundred judges.
+From 2019 to 2021, they appeared in the Italian version of the All Together Now talent series, as part of the hundred judges.